waves-wallet/wallet/README.md

 # FAQ
 ## Can I generate account being completely offline?

 Yes, you can!
-The current Lite Client version tries to access the required node only when you log in to your account.
+The current Waves Wallet version tries to access the required node only when you log in to your account.
-All you need to do is to download the Lite Client and run it in a safe environment (i.e. on a machine without access to the internet).
+All you need to do is to download the Waves Wallet and run it in a safe environment (i.e. on a machine without access to the internet).

-## Can I make the Lite Client use my own node instead of the default one?
+## Can I make the Waves Wallet use my own node instead of the default one?

 Yes, but you will have to modify some javascript code.
 Follow these simple steps:
 1. Open the js/waves-lite-client-mainnet-vx.y.z.js in your favourite text editor